 Always give your cat fresh water and a water fountain is the best way to do this as the water will be aerated and therefore fresh for the cat.

-Is There A Role of Fruit in a Cat’s Diet?
+Is There A Role For Fruit in a Cat’s Diet?

 Fruit IS NOT a natural part of a cat’s diet.
 Their bodies aren’t made to digest plant matter well.

-Some fruits can be safe as occasional treats:
+Some fruits can be safe as occasional treats if you want:

 - Small bits of apple (no seeds)